tatpongkatanyukul/papers/RecogAwareness/readme.md

 This can be beneficial to the coming engineering/medicine collaborative projects, as well.
 Faculty of Medicine has larget sets of data, but not labels.

+## Neal et al's Open Set Learning with Counterfactual Images ECCV 2018

+> "Our approach, based on generative adversarial neworks, generates examples that are close to training set examples yet do not belong to any training category. ... **reformulate open set recognition as classification with one additional class**"

 ## Yolov3